 “And a public,” Paul interposed, “who have enough to do with arranging their own lives without analyzing all the things they read or hear.
 They’ve got to trust the honesty of those men who deal with the written or spoken word.
 Just as the journalist, or the movie director, or the teacher, has got to trust the honesty of the businessmen and workers whenever he buys a refrigerator or a car or a shirt.
 Isn’t that right?”

 The above was written before the 2008 election – before the media completely abandoned its role of reporting and became an institution devoted to advocating a single party in an election.
 And, as Paul predicted, the public bought it hook, line and sinker, trusting as they did in the honesty of the written and spoken word pouring out over the airwaves.
-Nowadays, big lies get promulgated with warp speed, in myriad media, and they live forever, corrupting political discourse.
+Nowadays, big lies get promulgated with warp speed, in myriad media outlets, and they live forever, corrupting political discourse.

 The author recognizes the way in which the Left is hostile to any wars that might conceivably advance American interests.
 In speaking of a college campus, she says: